Tony Dovolani: Outside of dancing

 Dovolani along with Maksim Chmerkovskiy and Valentin Chmerkovskiy opened Dance with Me Studio in Stamford, CT on April 16, 2012.
 The Stamford location is the fourth in the chain and the first in Connecticut started by Dovolani, Maksim Chmerkovskiy, Valentin Chmerkovskiy and their partners.
 The other studios are in Ridgefield, N.J., Long Island, N.Y., and Soho, N.Y.
 Tony left Dance With Me in middle 2018, to return to Fred Astaire, where he started learning ballroom.

+In March 2024, Dovolani announced on his Instagram page that he had been cast as mob boss Johnny Desiderio in Kiss of the Spider Woman, an adaptation of the 1992 musical which in turn is an adaptation of the 1985 film based on the book of the same name.

 Personal life

 Tony is married to wife Lina, and the couple have 3 children, a daughter named Luana and twins born when Luana was 3 years old.
 The twins, son Adrian and daughter Ariana, were born on September 8, 2008.
 Tony met Lina on a blind date in 1998 and proposed to her four hours later.
 Tony was in the middle of rehearsals for the seventh season of Dancing with the Stars with partner Susan Lucci when he got the call that Lina had gone into labor.